Resonant detectors of gravitational wave in the linear and quadratic generalized uncertainty principle framework: The harmonic oscillator-gravitational wave interaction model

-The Riemann curvature tensor in eq.(\ref{e5}) in terms of the gravitational fluctuations can be represented as ${R^j}_{0,k0} = - \frac{d \Gamma^j_{0k}}{d t} = -\ddot{h}_{jk}/2 $ \footnote{Here we consider the plane of the elastic matter in the $x-y$ plane and the direction of the propagation vector of the gravitational wave to be in the $z$ direction.
+The Riemann curvature tensor in eq.(\ref{e5}) in terms of the gravitational fluctuations can be represented as ${R^j}_{0,k0} = - \frac{d \Gamma^j_{0k}}{d t} = -\ddot{h}_{jk}/2$.
+Here we consider the plane of the elastic matter in the $x-y$ plane and the direction of the propagation vector of the gravitational wave to be in the $z$ direction.
 The dot denotes the derivative with respect to the coordinate time of the proper detector frame.
-It is the same as its proper time to first order in the metric perturbation and ${q}^{j}$ is the proper distance of the pendulum from the origin.
-Here the spatial velocities are nonrelativistic and the coordinate $|{q}^{j}|$ is much smaller than the reduced wavelength $\frac{\lambda}{2\pi}$ of the gravitational wave.}.
+It is the same as its proper time to first order in the metric perturbation and ${Q}^{j}$ is the proper distance of the pendulum from the origin.
+In particular, $Q_j$ is best described by the displacement of the individual phonon modes from their equilibrium positions.
+Here the spatial velocities are nonrelativistic and the coordinate $|{Q}^{j}|$ is much smaller than the reduced wavelength $\frac{\lambda}{2\pi}$ of the gravitational wave.
 Now using the transverse-traceless (TT) gauge condition one can remove the unphysical degrees of freedom and get only two relevant components, namely the $\times$ and $+$ polarizations of the gravitational wave arising in the analytical form of the Riemann curvature tensor ${R^j}_{0,k0} = -\ddot{h}_{jk}/2$.
 Thus, the gravitational wave interaction gives rise to a time-dependent piece in eq.(\ref{e5}) \footnote{This TT gauge condition makes the spatial part of the gravitational wave to be unity ( $e^{i \vec{k}.\vec{x}} \approx 1$) all over the detector site in case of the plane-wave expansion of gravitational wave.}.
 Therefore, $h_{jk}$ containing the polarization information reads

 where $\sigma^1$ and $\sigma^3$ are the Pauli spin matrices, $2f$ is the amplitude of the gravitational wave, and $\left( \varepsilon_{\times}, \varepsilon_{+} \right)$ are the two possible polarization states of the gravitational wave satisfying the condition $\varepsilon_{\times}^2+\varepsilon_{+}^2 = 1$ for all $t$.
 Note that for the linearly polarized gravitational wave, the frequency $\Omega$ of the gravitational wave is contained in the time-dependent amplitude $2f(t)$ and the time-dependent polarization states $\left( \varepsilon_{\times} \left(t \right), \varepsilon_{+} \left( t \right) \right)$ contain the frequency $\Omega$ for the circularly polarized gravitational wave.